ziggy42/ontopic/README.md

 # ontopic

-`ontopic` let's you listen to [SNS](https://aws.amazon.com/sns) notifications from you command line.
+`ontopic` let's you listen to [SNS](https://aws.amazon.com/sns) notifications from your command line.
 It does so by creating an [SQS](https://aws.amazon.com/sqs) queue subscribed to the topic and polling it.
 Before the process exits the created resources are removed.